Here’s my build of LineageOS 14.1 for Raspberry Pi 3 Model B. It is unofficial and unsupported by the LineageOS team. It’s for advanced users only.

 Q: I have official 7” LCD display and touchscreen.
 What should I do?

-A: Execute following commands in ‘adb shell’/serial console/terminal and reboot your device:
+A: Execute following commands in ‘adb shell’/serial console/terminal (you can enable built-in terminal app from Settings -> Developer options -> Local terminal) and reboot your device:

 Q: Settings -> Storage shows xx GB used by system.
 There’s unallocated space on my sdcard.
 What should I do?